Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Authentication.md

 ## Web Authentication

+> <span class="note">NOTE</span> The feature described in this section [is deprecated](https://github.com/Kaliumhexacyanoferrat/GenHTTP/issues/496) and will be removed with GenHTTP 9.

 This concern will secure your website by adding a login form that needs to be completed by the app users to authenticate themselves.Additionally, the concern provides a setup functionality that will allow users to create an admin account on the first run of your application.